-Our coverage of the 2018 edition of the Epcot International Food and Wine Festival continues with a look at the relatively-economically-priced Parisian Breakfast in the France Pavilion, which is hosted at (Les) Chefs de France.
-You may remember that the website has reviewed more than 250 items available from the Festival Marketplaces with an index of the reviews located here.
+Our coverage of the 2019 edition of the Epcot International Food and Wine Festival continues with a look at the relatively-economically-priced Parisian Breakfast in the France Pavilion, which is hosted at (Les) Chefs de France.
+You may remember that the website has reviewed more than 250 items available from the Food and Wine Festival Marketplaces with an index of the reviews located here.

-With tax and gratuity, the event costs $42.60 per person, which makes it one of the least expensive special events at the Festival.
+With tax and gratuity, the event costs $47.93 per person, which makes it one of the least-expensive special events at the Festival.
 Somehow, events like the Hibachi Experience at Teppan Edo cost more than two hundred dollars per person, after tax.
 This is less than 20% of that.

 The Parisian Breakfast is hosted at Chefs de France, which is not typically open during breakfast.
 One downside to the event is how crowded it is in the main dining room – every seat is filled and then some.
 Parties of one or two may also be seated with other parties at community tables that seat six.
 Erin and I were seated at a two-top table that was “literally” an inch away from another two-top next to us and maybe two inches away from a four-top on the other side.
-Personally, I don’t necessarily mind the close quarters; it’s always fun to hear about what people have going on during the Festival, but we were so jam-packed into the restaurant that just getting up and angling around people to visit the buffet was a bit of a chore.
+Personally, I don’t necessarily mind the close quarters; it’s always fun to hear about what people have going on during the Festival, but we were so jam-packed into the restaurant that just getting up and angling around people to visit the buffet could be a bit of a chore.
 I don’t think the poor woman sitting next to us could have gotten up if she tried before a couple of people left around 10:30am.
 On the other hand, those seated away from the main dining area had more room to spread out, but they were also closer to the hustle and bustle of the buffet area.
-In the picture above, we were seated near the window in the far left corner and the sun was beating down with considerable strength during most of the meal, creating some amount of discomfort.
-If I were to go the breakfast again, I would request a table away from the window if we were initially seated there both to get away from the bright sun and to have easier access to the buffet line.
+In the picture above, we were seated near the window in the far left corner, and the sun was beating down with considerable strength during most of the meal, creating some amount of discomfort.

 We’ll start off with the most important aspect of the Parisian Breakfast – mimosas are included and unlimited.
 They’re also poured fresh and mixed in your glass at the table.
 The gentleman to my right requested a glass of sparkling wine without the juice and was accommodated without issue.
 I like a little bit of orange juice in my mimosas “for color,” and must have drank six or seven perfectly-prepared glasses over the course of the 90-minute experience.
 At the Boulangerie Patisserie, mimosas cost $7.50 each and are about this large.
-So if you commit to drinking three over the course of the breakfast, you could say that you’ve already consumed more than half of the value of the event.
-I don’t think my glass was ever empty for more than a minute and more often than not, the server brought the bottle around to top everyone off.
+So if you commit to drinking three over the course of the breakfast, you could say that you’ve already consumed half of the value of the event.
+Last year, I don’t think my glass was ever empty for more than a minute, and more often than not, the server brought the bottle around to top everyone off.
 This year, our server was a little stingier and we had to ask about a refill several times.
 He could have just left the bottle and made it easier on all of us, but that’s probably not very French.

-Erin and I had been joking about going to “breadfast” for a couple of months leading up to our date, which was Saturday October 6, 2018.
+Erin and I had been joking about going to “breadfast” for a couple of months leading up to our date.
 Being a Parisian Breakfast, the focus is definitely on carbs.
 Above is one of our plates from last year.
 We won’t see that Apple and Almond Bar or the flaky Pinwheel topped with fruit and sweet cream this year.

 While our dining room was crowded, there were four identical buffet stations set up in the center of the restaurant.
-After the initial rush shortly after the event started, there was never a wait to grab anything from the buffet.
+After the initial rush, shortly after the event started, there was never a wait to grab anything from the buffet.
 Everything here is basically the same as what you’d be able to purchase from Les Halles Boulangerie Patisserie individually.
 I don’t think the Chefs de France kitchen was used at all.
-These croissants are appropriately fluffy, buttery and flaky with a tender bite.

 Baguettes are involved, of course.